ThomasHostin/Banking-Software-Design-Project/Specifications.md

  - PostgreSQL : PostgreSQL is a database gestion system that will allow us to manage the users data and their art
  - pgAdmin : pgAdmin will allow us to navigate in our database during the testing phase

+# Why those Technologies ?

+Java is the suitable language due to its portability.
+Spring boot, angular and Node js are ones of the best tools to build web site and single page application.
+Moreover, they are technologies we have learnt and used.
+PostgreSQL and pgAdmin are top of the art techno to manage database.